-During the second test an upward vertical load of $\underline{35kN}$ must then be applied to the \underline{lower} impact absorbing structure using a ball-jointed pad $\underline{200mm}$ long and 100mm wide, which may conform to the shape of the structure, whose centre of area lies $\underline{100mm}$ inboard of the centre of the outermost cross section of the dummy lower impact structure.
+During the first test a constant rearward horizontal load of 20.0kN must then be applied to the impact absorbing structure(s) using a ball-jointed pad 550mm high and 100mm wide, which may conform to the shape of the structure(s), whose centre of area lies 600mm from the car centre line.

-After five seconds of application there must be no failure of any structures or of any attachment between the structure and the survival cell.
+The centre of area of the pad must lie 300mm above the reference plane and there must be no failure of any structure or of any attachment between the structure(s) and the survival cell.